gmlscripts/scripts/README.md

 1. Please try to keep your pull requests small, ideally limited to files for one script.
 If a script requires helper scripts to function they should be included.
+This isn't a strict rule.
+It's just nice if a pull request can be merged without cherry picking.
+Multiple scripts are OK but be sensible with your commits.
+Don't commit everything at once.
 2. Do not delete obsolete scripts from the library.
 Raise an issue instead.
    Obsolete scripts are handled differently and their descriptive .md files have a note placed at the top indicating they are obsolete.
+The reason they are kept in the repo is to keep old web links functioning.
+   This will change in the future but this is the way the site works now.
 3. The [submission guidelines][1] of the GMLscripts.com site also apply here.
    [1]: http://www.gmlscripts.com/forums/viewtopic.php?id=45